Americas Car Mart Stock Fundamentals

 =

-Most of Americas Car's fundamental indicators, such as Return On Equity, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
+Most of Americas Car's fundamental indicators, such as Price To Earning, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
 If the real value is higher than the market price, Americas Car Mart is considered to be undervalued, and we provide a buy recommendation.
 Otherwise, we render a sell signal.

 Competition

-Based on the latest financial disclosure, Americas Car Mart has a Return On Equity of -0.0616.
-This is 101.71% lower than that of the Specialty Retail sector and 100.35% lower than that of the Consumer Discretionary industry.
-The return on equity for all United States stocks is 80.13% lower than that of the firm.
+Based on the latest financial disclosure, Americas Car Mart has a Price To Earning of 7.0 times.
+This is 71.89% lower than that of the Specialty Retail sector and 54.55% lower than that of the Consumer Discretionary industry.
+The price to earning for all United States stocks is 75.63% higher than that of the company.

 Americas Car-Mart Fundamental Drivers Relationships